How to Handle Your Spring Allergies

-- Butterbur.
-The herb butterbur, which comes from a European shrub, shows potential for relieving seasonal allergy symptoms.
-Some studies have shown butterbur -- specifically a butterbur extract called Ze 399 -- to be as effective for reducing allergy symptoms as the antihistamines Allegra, Claritin, and Zyrtec.
+.
+This herb, which comes from a European shrub, shows potential for relieving seasonal allergy symptoms.
+Some studies show butterbur -- specifically an extract called Ze 339 -- to work as well at easing allergy symptoms as some antihistamines.

-- Quercetin.
-This flavonoid, which is found naturally in onions, apples, and black tea, has anti-inflammatory properties and has been shown in research to block histamines.
+Quercetin.
+This nutrient is found in onions, apples, and black tea.
+It’s been shown in research to block the release of histamines.

-- Stinging nettle.
-The roots and leaves of the stinging nettle plant (Urtica dioica) have been used to treat everything from joint pain to prostate problems.
+Stinging nettle.
 Although some people use freeze-dried stinging nettle leaves to treat allergy symptoms, there isn’t much research to show that it works.

 Talk to your doctor before you start any herbal product.
 Some can cause side effects or can react with medications you take.